-Mack R. Rowan, Jr. was born September 24, 1925 in Monroe County, Tennessee.
-He was the son of Mack R. Rowan, Sr. and Carrie Clementine Harrill Rowan.
+Mack Ramsey Rowan, Jr. was born September 24, 1925 in Monroe County, Tennessee.
+He was the son of Mack Ramsey Rowan, Sr. and Carrie Clementine Harrill Rowan.
 He attended grammar school and grew up in Monroe County working on his father’s farm.
 Mack was never married.

 Mack enlisted in the US Army when he was eighteen years old.
 He enlisted at Camp Forrest, Tennessee on July 26, 1944.
 After basic training, Private Mack Rowan was assigned to the 358th Infantry Regiment, 90th Infantry Division and was sent to France.